How Google Analytics Works

 3. Processing Visit Information

-The processing does not happen in real-time.
 Visit data is typically processed every few hours, although this frequency has been increasing over time.
+Google rolled out a set of Real Time data reports in 2011 although the data available in these reports is not comprehensive.

 Pros and cons to Google Analytics